No longer happy in your present job? Consider joining the government.

 Like casual employees, coterminous workers enjoy the same benefits provided to regular employees.

 Government employees on a contractual status take on a particular job for a short period of up to one year.
 Their contract can be renewed every year until their services are no longer needed.

-Contractual employees are hired for urgent work or project or one requiring an expertise that’s not available among the regular staff.
+Contractual employees are hired for urgent work or projects or one requiring expertise that’s not available among the regular staff.
 They’re expected to produce definite outputs.

-Salaries of contractual personnel are the same with comparable permanent positions in the government.
+Salaries of contractual personnel are the same as comparable permanent positions in the government.
 They also receive benefits similar to those granted to regular employees.